 With IFFIm, as with all supranationals, we assess the willingness of members to provide support in light of the importance of the institution to the member.
 Regional multilateral development banks, as enactors of economic public policy, are often of strong economic importance to their sovereign members.
-This is not the case for IFFIm since Gavi is a charity organization and all immunization programs are located exclusively in non-donor countries.
+This is not the case for IFFIm given that Gavi is a charity organization and all immunization programs are located exclusively in non-donor countries.
 Therefore, the importance to the donors rests on the importance of the charity mandate and IFFIm's ability to help Gavi fulfill that mandate.

-Gavi and the financing provided through IFFIm are an integral part of the United Nations' three Millennium Development Goals related to health, targets four, five, and six, which aim to reduce child mortality rates, improve maternal health, and combat HIV/AIDS, malaria and other diseases, respectively.
-The likelihood that a donor would abandon this goal once they have committed to it is very small, not just because of the gravity of the goal, but also because of the negative political repercussions stemming from a lawsuit over failure to honor commitments to fund immunizations.
+Gavi and the financing provided through IFFIm are an integral part of delivering on the United Nations' Sustainable Development Goals.
+The likelihood that a donor would abandon these goals once they have committed is very low, not just because of the gravity of the goal, but also because of the negative political repercussions stemming from a lawsuit over failure to honor commitments to fund immunizations.

 In addition, there are no serious questions about IFFIm's role in helping to reach this goal.
 Independent reviews conducted in recent years and separately commissioned by several different stakeholders spoke positively about IFFIm's effectiveness in accelerating and facilitating funding for Gavi.
-Furthermore IFFIm continues to be seen by governments as an attractive avenue through which to aid Gavi.
-In October 2018, Brazil pledged \$20 million to IFFIm over the next 20 years, and in December Gavi approved a proposal to support the Coalition for Epidemic Preparedness Innovation (CEPI) through the issuance of debt instruments backed by a new Norwegian pledge.
-The pledge, valued at \$70 million at current exchange rates, was recorded in late May 2019.
+Furthermore, governments continue to view IFFIm as an attractive avenue through which to aid Gavi.
+In October 2018, Brazil pledged \$20 million to IFFIm for the following 20 years.
+In December 2018, Gavi approved a proposal to support the Coalition for Epidemic Preparedness Innovation (CEPI) through the issuance of debt instruments backed by a Norwegian pledge of around \$70 million.
+In July 2020, IFFIm announced that Norway made an additional pledge of around \$200 million, which was leveraged by a 2 billion NOK IFFIm bond issuance.
+Given the current environment and urgency of developing a vaccine to immunize against the coronavirus, the relevance of Gavi and IFFIm in channeling urgent vaccination to low-income countries has increased.
+Gavi will likely play an important role in this respect once a vaccine against the virus is developed, and donors are likely to use IFFIm as a financing vehicle to support Gavi's mission.